sselin-co/Project-Access-Platform/README.md

 - Admin flow for viewing a student's course progress and submitting feedback isn't complete.
 - Admin flow for an appealing student isn't complete.
 - Functionality to send emails to applicants on application status changes is implemented but needs to be interfaced with the front end.
+- UI consistency and fluidness can be improved.

 ## Missing Features
+- A component displaying meta data about Project Access webinars and events and the ability to sign up for them.
 - Mentor matching capabilities (we even have the designs for this!)
-- A component displaying meta data about Project Access webinars and events and the ability to sign up for them.
 - Admin flow for viewing an applicant's application process links to Airtable directly.
 Preferably this would be integrated with the site.
 - More robust data validation on both front and back ends.
 - Ability to add videos and hyperlinks to admin course builder.
+- A unit testing schema.